Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

     }
 ```

-We should end up with something similar to this,
+We should end up with a component similar to this :

 ```
 const template = document.createElement('template');